plazareff/VideoPlayer/README.md

 Build steps for 64-bit Windows:
 1. Open a Visual Studio x64 command prompt and run: qmake
 2. Next, run nmake
-3. After a successful build, copy the ffmpeg DLL files into the bin64 folder.
+3. After a successful build, copy the ffmpeg and SDL2 DLL files into the bin64 folder.
 4. Run the windeployqt command to ensure that all the QT DLL's and support files are included in the bin64 directory
 5. The resulting videoplayer.exe can be run for this directory or bundled for release by an installer